Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 * scipy
 * Image

+The network was scripted for python 3.6 using Windows 10.
+Small adjustments may need to be made for other environments or operating systems.

 ## Example Usage

 This short script gives an example of inference where the neural network is loaded once and applied to denoise multiple images: